We aim to engage, empower and assist all students and families to become lifelong learners who are prepared to thrive in the digital world.

 Donations valued up to $10,000 may be accepted by the superintendent or designee upon the recommendation of technology services staff.
 Donations valued at more than $10,000 must be approved by the school board.

-Review the Donation Quick Reference Guide and use the donation form.
-Please review Board Policy 6114 - Gifts and Donations to the School District or Individual School and use Donation, Gift, Trust Agreement form to get advance approval for any donation.
+Review the Donation Quick Reference Guide or go to the Donation Guidelines & Requests to submit a technology donation.
+Please review Board Policy 6114 - Gifts and Donations to the School District or Individual School and use Donation, Gift, Trust Agreement form to get advance approval for any donation over $2,500.